 What we do

-Whilst assessing soil carbon, we hope to work with a farmer, throughout the process to build a robust shared knowledge.
+Whilst assessing soil carbon, we hope to work with a farmer, throughout the process to build robust shared knowledge.

 |

 Precision and accuracy are of the utmost importance in ensuring the results of a survey can be applied to whatever situation.
 To this end we are testing our samples using elemental analysis, rather than loss on ignition (LOI), this gives more accurate results and requires no post-test adjustments.
-Our data is stored on a NEAR based blockchain, this means the data is held securely on a decentralised system.
+We are working to develop a method for storing our results on the blockchain, this means the data is held securely on a decentralised system.
 It maintains a flexible record of additions to the dataset, tracking changes and access over time.
 Farmers can select to whom they give access to their farms data.
-In the long term, both researchers and carbon traders will likely be interested in accessing and assessing carbon data and associated meta-data.
-The NEAR chain is accessed through an app, on phones, via the scanning of a physical chip.
-This chip operates as a key, to find and access the data.
-We also offer conventional physical and/or digital printouts, for the main test. |
+In the long term, both researchers and carbon traders could be interested in accessing and assessing carbon data and associated meta-data. |

 |